MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/monitor-replication-agents.md

 ms.assetid: d06ed24f-82d7-4b9e-9e40-cc9780476a71
 caps.latest.revision: 16
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Monitor Replication Agents
-  [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Replication Monitor provides a systemic view of replication activity, but also makes it straightforward to find information on a specific agent.
+  [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Replication Monitor provides a systemic view of replication activity, but also makes it straightforward to find information on a specific agent.
 The following list includes each agent, the tabs in the Replication Monitor on which it can be found, and a link to a topic that explains how to access these tabs:

 -   The following agents are associated with publications in Replication Monitor: